jdstep/coderbyte/README.md

 coderbyte
 =========
-Hello, these are my solutions for the Coderbyte challenges.
+Hello, these are my solutions for the coderbyte challenges.